tallgirltexas/wix-to-wordpress-migrator/README.md

 ## 📊 Success Stories

 This tool has been successfully used to migrate:
-- Personal blogs with 50-500 posts
+- Personal blogs with 50-125 posts
-- Business websites with complex layouts
 - Sites with embedded images and media
-- Multi-category blog structures

 ## 🔗 Related Tools